chainguard-dev/malcontent/README.md

 ## Samples

-All of the samples used by bincapz to test rules and functionality are stored in the `samples.tar.gz` archive.
-Makefile targets are provided to extract the contents of the archive as well as re-create the archive when samples are added/updated.
+Bincapz samples are stored in the `bincapz-samples` repository [here](https://github.com/chainguard-dev/bincapz-samples) due to the size of the samples.
+While the samples were originally stored in this repository, size became a concern and polluted the Git history making the repository difficult to pull.

+The new repository is cloned when running `make test` and the contents of `test_data` are copied into the resulting `samples` directory.
+This allows for the tests to run as usual.
+To update sample test data, `make refresh-sample-testdata` will now write updated test data content to the files in `test_data` which can be committed.

 ## FAQ